yiyang-gt/feat2vec/README.md

-Python code for ICLR 2015 submission: [Unsupervised Domain Adaptation with Feature Embeddings](http://arxiv.org/pdf/1412.4385v1.pdf).
+*Python code for ICLR 2015 submission*: [Unsupervised Domain Adaptation with Feature Embeddings](http://arxiv.org/pdf/1412.4385v1.pdf).

-A light demo for part-of-speech tagging of tweets is also provided, using data from CMU [Twitter NLP project](https://github.com/brendano/ark-tweet-nlp/). oct27 dataset is regarded as source data, and daily547 dataset is regarded as target data.
+A *light demo* for part-of-speech tagging of tweets is also provided, using data from CMU [Twitter NLP project](https://github.com/brendano/ark-tweet-nlp/). oct27 dataset is regarded as source data, and daily547 dataset is regarded as target data.
 We also sample some unlabeled tweets randomly (see data/twitter folder).

-Before running the demo, you need to
+*Before running the demo, you need to*

 * Install [gensim](https://github.com/piskvorky/gensim) by
   * pip install --upgrade gensim